 In the case of microsatellites, several alleles are usually present within the general population and their relative frequencies are not equal.
 One, two, or three alleles may predominate and other alleles may be more rare.
-The existence of several alleles is an important property of microsatellites in the context of linkage analysis (see later).

-The allele frequencies of any polymorphism may vary between people from different racial backgrounds and, indeed, some loci may be polymorphic within one racial group but non-polymorphic within another.
+The existence The allele frequencies of any polymorphism may vary between people from different racial backgrounds and, indeed, some loci may be polymorphic within one racial group but non-polymorphic within another.